Church of the Ss. Trinità

 Among the columns, in suitable niches, are positioned human skeletons of remarkable plastic effect and of great suggestion.

-The Purgatory altar, in particular, is a technique masterpiece of communication.
+The whole, in the end, is a true masterpiece of communication technology.

-To communicate the message to the illiterate brontesi of the XVII century, the author invents a really spectacular and terrifying scene.
+The three writings were addressed to the educated and powerful, but to communicate the message of the vanity and brevity of life to the illiterate brontesi of the eighteenth century, the author invents a truly spectacular and terrifying scene.

 Mausoleums